-Business Opportunity for Current and Former Athletes as "Independent Contractor;" to conduct Sport Series Inc., Academic-Athletic Workshops for Student-Athletes.
-We are seeking the hearts, minds, work-ethic and spirit of an athlete.
+Business Opportunity for Current and Former Student-Athletes as "Independent Contractor;" to conduct Sport Series Inc., Academic-Athletic Workshops.
 Thank you for taking the time to consider being apart of the Sport Series Team.

 TEN QUALITIES OF A TEAM PLAYERS -National Collegiate Athletic Association